Every Ivy League school has its own set of characteristics and attributes that define its traditions as an institution.

 Outside of the Ivy League, there are also other top universities that deserve notable mentions.

 Located in the heart of the Silicon Valley, Stanford may very well be the 21st century version of Harvard.
-Not only are its academics superb, but what it lacks in history and tradition it more than makes up for at the forefront of technology and entrepreneurship.
+Not only are its academics superb, but what it lacks in history and tradition it more than makes up for given its standing at the forefront of technology and entrepreneurship.

 Stanford recently announced that they will no longer publicize its acceptance rates, which is a first among its rival universities, and speaks to the incredible demand of students applying to the school.